-Award winning Toronto-based violinist Alessia Disimino is recognized for her thoughtful musicality and instinctive interpretations.
-Described as "one of Toronto's finest violinists" (Snapd Beaches/Danforth), she is the co-founder and violinist of the Bedford Trio, concertmaster of the North York Concert Orchestra, and founder and Director of Strings at the North York String Academy, where she teaches the violin on a private and group class basis and curates the violin program.
+Award winning Toronto and Boston-based violinist Alessia Disimino is recognized for her thoughtful musicality and instinctive interpretations.
+Described as "one of Toronto's finest violinists" (Snapd Beaches/Danforth), she is the co-founder and violinist of the Bedford Trio, the 2023/2024 Artist in Residence at the University of Toronto with the Bedford Trio, violinist with the North York Concert Orchestra, and founder and Director of Strings at the North York String Academy, where she teaches the violin on a private and group class basis and curates the violin program.
 Alessia is a graduate of the University of Toronto's Master of Music in Performance as a scholarship student of Dr. Timothy Ying, and also obtained her Bachelor of Music in Performance with a Minor in English, with Annalee Patipatanakoon of the Gryphon Trio.

 Alessia has performed extensively as a chamber musician and soloist, and is the recipient of numerous awards.
 She has appeared as soloist and concertmaster with the North York Concert Orchestra, Scarborough Philharmonic Orchestra, and the Toronto Concert Orchestra, and performs regularly as a violinist with numerous orchestras including Esprit Orchestra and Kindred Spirits Orchestra.
 Alessia has performed in notable recital halls including Carnegie Hall (New York), Koerner Hall (Toronto), Walter Hall (University of Toronto), MacMillan Theatre (University of Toronto), Haggar Hall (Notre Dame University), Studzinski Hall (Bowdoin College, Maine), and others.